Maxim Lapierre: Montreal Canadiens (2005–2010)

 By the 2008–09 campaign, Lapierre had established himself as a full-time NHLer and earned a roster spot with the Canadiens out of training camp for the first time in his career.
 Just over a month into the season, he was elbowed in the head by opposing forward Jarkko Ruutu during a game against the Ottawa Senators on November 11, 2008.
 Lapierre was not injured on the play, while Ruutu received a two-game suspension for the infraction.
 The following month, Lapierre recorded a Gordie Howe hat trick (a goal, an assist and a fight) in a 6–2 win against the New York Rangers on December 4, 2008.
 Later that month, on December 29, 2008, Lapierre recorded his first career NHL hat-trick during a 5–2 win against the Florida Panthers.
 Lapierre had a career year in 2008–09, finishing with 15 goals and 13 assists for 28 points over 79 games.
 After going scoreless in four playoff games, as the Canadiens were eliminated in the first round by the Boston Bruins, it was revealed that Lapierre had played the majority of the season in pain with an ankle injury.
 He underwent surgery in the off-season, recovering in time for the 2009 training camp.

 Lapierre's offensive production decreased to 14 points in 2009–10, his lowest total in the NHL since his rookie season.
 On March 5, 2010, Lapierre was suspended four games for a hit against opposing forward Scott Nichol during a game against the San Jose Sharks the previous day.
 Nichol left the game injured after Lapierre pushed him from behind, causing him to crash into the end boards.
-In addition to the suspension, Lapierre lost approximately $14,000 in pay, which went to the National Hockey League Players Association (NHLPA)'s emergency fund.
+In addition to the suspension, Lapierre lost approximately $14,000 in pay, which went to the National Hockey League Players' Association (NHLPA)'s emergency fund.
 In the 2010 playoffs, Lapierre helped the Canadiens advance to the Eastern Conference Semi-finals, scoring goals in Game 6 of the first round against the Washington Capitals and the second round against the Pittsburgh Penguins, both elimination games.
-However, the Canadiens were eliminated in the third round by the Philadelphia Flyers; Lapierre finished the playoff season with three goals and one assist in 19 games.
+However, the Canadiens were eliminated in the third round by the Philadelphia Flyers in five games; Lapierre finished the playoff season with three goals and one assist in 19 games.